Jahia/jahia/bundles/provisioning/README.md

 ## Available operations

-### Install bundle
+### Install Jahia module

-Install bundle from a URL (supporting all pax-url protocols).
-This action is triggered when `installBundle` is set to a valid URL.
+Install Jahia module from a URL (supporting all pax-url protocols).
+This action is triggered when `installModule` is set to a valid URL.

 These additional options are available :
 - `target`: The cluster group name where the operation will be done (unset to execute on all nodes), or `local` to perform operation on a node individually using standard non-clustered module deployment
-- `autoStart`: Autostart the bundle after installation
+- `autoStart`: Autostart the module after installation
 - `uninstallPreviousVersion`: Uninstall all other versions
 - `forceUpdate`: If true, module will be updated if it is already installed.
 Default is `false`
 - `if`: Optional condition that must be met to do the operation